Blodwenn/LibreOfficeAgendaGenerator/README.md

 - Monthly overview pages.
 - Hyperlinked daily pages, with each day linked to its monthly and yearly view.

-Then you can export the file as a pdf, and use it on you Remarkable.
+Then you can export the file as a pdf, and use it on you reMarkable.

 ## Template Customization